Do Imaginary Numbers Exist? A Matrix View

 $$ i^2 = -1 $$

-No real number squared equals −1, so the very idea of assuming such a number felt deeply unsettling.
-I suspected that introducing a bizarre entity like this would eventually lead to a contradiction.
-Yet no matter how far I calculated, no inconsistencies appeared.
-On the contrary, the theory snapped together like a puzzle whose missing piece had finally been found.
+No real number has a square equal to -1, so the idea of introducing such a number felt deeply unsettling.
+I suspected that bringing in such a strange object would eventually lead to a contradiction.
+Yet no matter how far I carried the calculations, no inconsistency appeared.
+On the contrary, the theory fit together beautifully, as if a missing piece of the puzzle had finally been found.
 That led me to a different question.

-“If this number isn’t supposed to exist, why does it work so well?”
+“If this number is not supposed to exist, why does it work so well?”

 The Matrix Representation of Imaginary Numbers

-Still wrestling with that question, I came across a math problem that defined the following matrix:
+While I was still wrestling with that question, I came across a mathematical problem that defined the following matrix:

 $$ I = \left(\begin{array}{cc} 0 & -1 \\ 1 & 0 \\ \end{array}\right) $$

-This matrix I is called the matrix representation of the imaginary unit, and its algebra is identical to that of i.
+This matrix I is a matrix representation of the imaginary unit, and it follows the same algebraic rule as i.
 For example,

 $$ I^2 = -E $$